facebookresearch/PerSE/README.md

 The dataset statistic is listed below.
 More detailed information can be found in the paper and appendix.
-We provide several examples in *data/* directory, and the full dataset will be available in [Google Drive]().
+We provide several examples in *data/* directory, and the full dataset will be available soon.

 ![Dataset](figs/dataset.png)